AnqieDong/asreview/docs/source/lab/about.rst

     A dataset is the collection of records (:term:`record`) that the :term:`user` reviews.

   ELAS
-    ELAS stands for "Electronic Learning Assistant".
-It is the name of the mascot of ASReview and used for storytelling and to increase explainability.
+    ELAS stands for “Electronic Learning Assistant”.
+It is the name of ASReview's mascot.
+ELAS is used for storytelling and enhancing explainability.

   Extension
     An extension is an additional element to the ASReview LAB, such as the `ASReview Dory <https://github.com/asreview/asreview-dory>`__ extension.

+  Labeling tags
+    Labeling tags allow you to categorize records based on specific criteria, such as reasons for inclusion and exclusion, study characteristics, or quality assessment.

   Note
-    A note is the information added by the :term:`user` in the note field and stored in the :term:`project`.
-It can be edited on the History page.
+    A note allows the user to add custom comments or observations about a record during the review process.
+This note is stored in the project and can be used to clarify decisions or track reasoning.
+It can be edited on the Collection page.

+  Prior knowledge
+    Prior knowledge refers to labeled records (marked as relevant or irrelevant) that are used to train the machine learning model in ASReview.
+This knowledge can be provided at the beginning of the screening process or added at any point during the review.
+It helps guide the model in ranking the most likely relevant records, thereby improving the efficiency and focus of the screening process.

   Project
-    A project is a project created in ASReview LAB and can be a "review" or a "simulation".
-A project contains the :term:`dataset`, :term:`Active learning model`, and the :term:`user` labels.
-A project can be exported to an ASReview file with extension ``.asreview``.
+    A project is created in ASReview LAB and can be a “review” or a “simulation”.
+    It contains the dataset, active learning model, and the user labels.
+    A project can be exported to an ASReview file with extension .asreview.
     The project can be imported back into ASReview LAB.

   Status
     The project status is the stage that a :term:`project` is at in ASReview